josesanoli/WeatherApp/README.md

 WeatherApp is an iOS application that provides the weather in a random location through coordinates.
 WeatherApp uses the data http://openweathermap.org/current API to get the information to show.
 Just tap the button to get a new location weather.
 If there is a city in the location the app show its name, else the coordinates will be shown.

+### API Key
+You will need to provide API KEY to fetch the data from Weather API First, Signup at https://openweathermap.org/ and get your API KEY.
+Then, copy the Key and write it in APIEndpoints.swift file at API_KEY constant.

 ### ChangeLog
 1.0.0: (14-2-2021)